 DML statements

-In non-strict mode, DML statements continue execution upon encountering type conversion failures.
+In non-strict mode, DML statements continue to execute upon encountering a type conversion failure.

-- The statement executes successfully and outputs a warning message.
+- The statement execution succeeds, and a warning is output.

-- The failed conversion data is replaced with the corresponding type's default value of 0.
+- The failed conversion data is replaced with the default value of the corresponding type (0).

 - Data is written to the table.